nidhisri99/Face_Recognization-FaceNet-/README.md

 # Face_Recognization-FaceNet-

 This is simple real Time face recognization using FaceNet.
+FaceNet provides a unified embedding for face recognition, verification and clustering tasks.
+It maps each face image into a euclidean space such that the distances in that space correspond to face similarity, i.e. an image of person A will be placed closer to all the other images of person A as compared to images of any other person present in the dataset.</br>
 Here in this face recognition system, we are able to recognize a person’s identity by just feeding one picture of that person’s face to the system.
 And, in case, it fails to recognize the picture, it means that this person’s image is not stored in the system’s database.</br>
     To solve this problem, we cannot use only a convolutional neural network for two reasons:</br>
     1) CNN doesn’t work on a small training set. </br>